 Local Food Markets in Eastern Ontario

+Find wonderful local food markets in eastern Ontario, specifically Prescott-Russell, Stormont-Dundas-Glengarry, Cornwall, Akwesasne, and the center/east/south of Ottawa.
 In this photo, two members of the EOAN, Vergers Villeneuve and Jambel Cuisine, attend the Ottawa Farmers Market at Lansdowne.
 The photo is courtesy of the Ottawa Farmers Market.

-- A community market is a broad category of privately owned retail spaces, hubs, consignment stores, and home delivery services that promote local food and local farmers.
+- A private market is a broad category of privately owned retail spaces, hubs, consignment stores, and home delivery services that promote local food and local farmers.
 While they work collaboratively and transparently with local farms and food artisans, they act as a retailer and they resell local products.
 They are therefore not farmers' market and cannot use the term "farmers' market".
 Such a retailer cannot offer prepared foods from uninspected kitchens.

 Read this business case about deciding to attend a farmers market, published in February 2021 in the Eastern Ontario AgriNews.